rowan04/python-intermediate-inflammation/README.md

 ## Main features

-Here are some key features of inflam:
+Here are some key features of Inflam:
 Provide basic statistical analysis
 Ability to work on trail data in CSV format